Three things learned from Chelsea’s win vs. Man United

 Rashford, still just 19, miraculously started and looked like a

-kid man on a mission.
+kid man on a mission as Paul Pogba struggled to impact he game.
+Rashford was United’s biggest threat all night long.
 He chased down David Luiz and Gary Cahill throughout and made life incredibly difficult for Chelsea.
 It looked like he was capable of running faster than his body could, almost bursting from the seams.

 In the second half his big moment to equalize arrived.